[pl. curricula or curriculums] the subjects comprising a course of study in a school or college.

 - The Australian Curriculum - Mobile

 ‘The Australian Curriculum Mobile Edition is the published Australian Curriculum for Foundation-10 years for English, Mathematics, Science and History especially developed for iPhone’.
-For iPhone, iPod touch and iPad on the iTunes App Store.

 - Youth Voice [ACARA]